 The Logitech G703 is an okay mouse for portable use.
 It doesn't have Bluetooth capability, so you can only connect to it wirelessly using the USB receiver.
 Unfortunately, there's no compartment to store the receiver, increasing the chance that you might lose it.
 Also, the mouse is fairly bulky.
 On the upside, it has on-board memory, so you can carry your settings with you without the need to install the software.

 The Logitech G703 LIGHTSPEED has a sleek design and looks nearly identical to the Logitech G403 Wireless Gaming Mouse.
 It has a matte finish that feels soft to the touch, and the rubber grips on the sides blend in well with the rest of the mouse.
 The logo and the scroll wheel have RGB lighting built-in, which you can customize via software.
 The lighting is visible even in a well-lit room.
 It isn't too heavy on the gamer aesthetic, so it shouldn't look out of place in a work environment.
+If you're interested in a mouse with a similar design language and shape but without RGB lighting, check out the Vaxee OUTSET AX.

 Even though the Logitech G703 is a wireless mouse, it's on the bulky side, and there's no compartment to store the USB receiver, making it less ideal for portable use.